 7.)
 Ipe boards were selected for the fascia of the deck and were spaced off of the rim joists to allow for adequate air flow behind the Ipe boards.
 The screw holes were countersunk into the Ipe boards and Ipe plugs were then glued in place to conceal the head of the decking screws.

 8.)
-After the elaborate custom made and designed railing system was complete, it's time for a dinner party on the deck to celebrate the completed project!
+After the elaborate custom made and designed railing system was complete, it's time for a dinner party on the deck to celebrate the finished project!

 Here’s another look at the Ipe and Garapa deck at night.